junxit/us-congress-bills-119/metadata.md

 - 2025-05-01 — Motion to reconsider laid on the table Agreed to without objection.
 - 2025-05-01 — On passage Passed by the Yeas and Nays: 246 - 164 (Roll no. 114). (text: 04/30/2025 CR H1749)
 - 2025-05-01 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 246 - 164 (Roll no. 114). (text: 04/30/2025 CR H1749)
+- 2025-05-21 — Measure laid before Senate by motion. (consideration: CR S3052)
+- 2025-05-21 — Motion to proceed to consideration of measure agreed to in Senate by Yea-Nay Vote.
+51 - 46.
+Record Vote Number: 276.
+- 2025-05-21 — Received in the Senate, read twice.